 The scene in the morgue, where Omar says his final farewell to Brandon, is one of the most emotionally excruciating of the season.
 The scene parallels the earlier morgue scene from “The Detail”, especially as they both begin with a shot of the corpse appearing upside down.
 But this version is much more emotional and far more personal.

 For his second heist, Omar and his crew take their act to the Eastside, partly because they want to lay low after Brandon called Omar out in the Lowrise rip, and partly for some easy pickings.
 This stickup is the opposite of the first one in every way.
 This one is in broad daylight, with not a shot fired, nobody hurt, and there is very little in terms of pre-rip reconnaissance.
-The one thing both raids do have in common (other than the fact that Omar walks away with the stash) is that they show how Omar is able to exploit a common trait in the projects: a sort of warped childishness.
+What both raids do have in common (other than the fact that Omar walks away with the stash) is the way Omar exploits a common trait among corner boys: a sort of warped childishness.

 The police are a drug kingpin’s primary natural enemy.
 They are the ones who are most likely to topple his empire, putting him away for decades or even life.
 The Wire supports this notion by focusing on Daniels’ detail and their attempt to take down the Barksdale crew.
 But after the introduction of Omar’s small, tightly-formed three-man crew in “The Buys,” the Barksdales are forced to fight on a second front, one that exists on their own side of the legal divide.